Member Login

 We love our community ...

-Fonthill shares its name with the Fonthill Kame, on which it is located, formed by glacial deposits.
-Effingham Creek, a cold-water stream, originates in the glacial silts and sands of Short Hills area of the moraine, northwest of Fonthill.
+Fonthill is located on the Kame Delta formed by glacial deposits.
+Effingham Creek, a cold-water stream, originates in the glacial silts and sands of the Short Hills area northwest of Fonthill.
 Effingham Creek is a tributary to Twelve-Mile Creek, which empties into Lake Ontario.

-Letters written by Henry Giles, a settler who came to the area in 1840, suggest that he chose the name Fonthill because the area looked similar to the area around Fonthill Abbey in England.
+Letters written by Henry Giles, a settler who came to the area in 1840, suggest that he chose the name Fonthill in connection with a spring of water to be conveyed to a fountain in the village.
 The village's first post office (and thus the Village of Fonthill) was established in 1856.
 On June 10, 2006, Fonthill celebrated its 150th anniversary.
 The celebration was marked by the opening of the band stand (a replica of the original band stand that existed in the early 1900s), historical displays and a variety of musical and artistic presentations.

-Following the War of 1812 it was proposed to build a fortification on the site, to be named Fort Wellington.
+Following the War of 1812 it was proposed to build a fortification on Pelham Heights, the fortress itself was referred to as “the Fortress in the Short Hills.”
 As tension between Canada and the U.S.A. lessened, the idea was abandoned.

 On a clear day, the tall buildings of Niagara Falls to the East and Toronto to the North are clearly visible from a particular vantage point that also allows views of Lake Ontario, Lake Erie, and the skylines of both Toronto and Buffalo.
 At one time a ski tow operated on the slope.